Notes from the Villa

 Step 4: Let it Simmer

-Finely grate the ginger and garlic, then add all the ingredients to a pan.
+Finely grate the ginger and garlic, then add all the other roughly chopped ingredients to a pan.

 Simmer gently until the mixture becomes thick and glossy.